 94% of our graduates are employed in the geosciences.
 Click here to find out about the specific jobs available to our graduates, and examples of where our graduates are currently working.

 Every year in the spring semester we have an industry Q&A panel with recent alumni who went straight from Appalachian into government or industry positions.
 They can help answer questions about the types of jobs available, how to apply for these jobs, what coursework they will need for these jobs, etc.

 Where do AGES students go to graduate school?

 Our students typically receive full tuition waivers and stipends to attend graduate programs, so paying for graduate school is not a problem.
 Some of our recent graduates have received MS or PhD degrees at Scripps Institute of Oceanography, Brown University, the University of Chicago, the University of Maryland, the University of Wisconsin, the University of Oregon, the University of Kansas, Texas A & M, the University of Utah, Clemson University, NC State University, Virginia Tech, and many, many more.

 Every year in the fall semester we have a graduate school Q&A session to provide information about the application process, requirements, funding mechanisms, how to contact potential advisors, etc.

-Since Appalachian's Geological and Environmental Sciences program is undergraduate only, there are numerous opportunities to get involved with research that would not be available in research universities that cater more to graduate research.
-Research in the Department is a privilege, not a right - the faculty have very high standards for their own and their students' performance.
-Students who elect to do Independent Research and Senior Theses have access to state-of-the-art facilities, and most go on to graduate programs.
+Since Appalachian's Geological and Environmental Sciences program is undergraduate only, there are numerous opportunities to get involved with teaching, research, and outreach that would not be available in research universities that cater more to graduate students.